elpatron68/SnowRunner-Tool/Readme.md

 ﻿# SnowRunner-Tool

 The game *SnowRunner* is a pain!
 Don´t play it.
 But if you do, you will sooner or later get stuck with your truck in the deepest mud, lose all your payload and your best trailer.
 That is the very moment, when this small tool comes into the game.

 So, if you feel that restoring a saved game would sometimes be nice to have, here is the good news: The game creates backups from time to time, and it´s easy to restore them.

 The *SnowRunner-Tool* does nothing that you could not do in a manual way, but it makes it safe and easy and it´s looking nice.

+In addition, this tool lets you change (cheat) the money and experience points of the current game state.
+So, if you feel, you are broke, don´t hesitate to rob the bank!

 **Use this software with caution!
 I have tested a lot, but only on my own machine.
 I recommend to make manual backups until you are sure that everything works as expected.**

 ## Features

-*SnowRunner-Tool* Features
+*SnowRunner-Tool* Features in details

 - Create backups of the current game state and list them in a fancy style
-- Activates hotkey for in-game-backups
+- Hotkey `F2` for instant in-game-backups without leaving the game
-- Create backups of the file `initial.pak` (which has to be changed for some mods)
+- Automatically create backups afer the game itself saves it´s status
-- Restore a saved game from the game´s backup repository, a backup made with this tool or a restore former saved `initial.pak` file
+- Restore a saved game from the game´s backup repository or a backup made with this tool
 - Delete backups from the list and your storage
+- Rename backup files from the UI
 - Cheat the amount of money you have in your pocket
-- Cheat your experience points (XP).
+- Cheat your experience points (XP)
+- Create backups of the file `initial.pak` (which has to be changed for some mods)
+- Restore former saved `initial.pak` file

 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)